 On the line of the stomach, draw several more tear drop shapes to form the other foot.

-Color your bird.
+Color your flying bird.
 In nature, birds come in all colors of the rainbow, so be creative!